 Research conducted at the Hospital for Sick Children (SickKids) establishes promising safety and tolerability data for Tilray 2:100 oil for children with drug-resistant epilepsy (DRE) due to Dravet Syndrome

 NANAIMO, BRITISH COLUMBIA – Tilray Inc., a global pioneer in medical cannabis production and distribution, is pleased to announce that a study featuring Tilray 2:100, a medical cannabis oil containing high amounts of cannabidiol (CBD) and conservative amounts of tetrahydrocannabinol (THC), has shown promising results for children with drug-resistant epilepsy (DRE) due to Dravet Syndrome.
-The findings of the Phase II trial, which was designed and conducted by researchers at the Hospital for Sick Children in Toronto (SickKids), were published today [insert link to article] in the peer-reviewed medical journal Annals of Neurology.
+The findings of the Phase II trial, which was designed and conducted by researchers at the Hospital for Sick Children in Toronto (SickKids), were published today in the peer-reviewed medical journal Annals of Neurology.

 “We are excited by the encouraging results of this study and the ability to already be offering this highly concentrated CBD product to patients in Canada.
 We developed this product around a strong existing evidence base that CBD may have numerous beneficial uses,” said Catherine Jacobson, Director of Tilray’s Clinical Research Program.

 Tilray 2:100 contains the highest concentration of cannabis-extracted CBD in a medical cannabis product available through Canada’s Access to Cannabis for Medical Purposes Regulations (ACMPR).
 Tilray 2:100 has a target concentration of 2mg/ml THC and 100mg/ml CBD for a total cannabinoid amount of 80mg THC and 4,000mg CBD in each 40ml bottle.